bdavs/Piratebot/README.md

 ## Installation

-PirateBot was created on python 3.6. no other versions were tested (3.7 is definitely broken)
+PirateBot was created on python 3.6. no other versions were tested (3.7 now works with rewrite)

 ### discord.py
 PirateBot relies on discord.py, an API wrapper for Discord written in Python.